 Spideriffic!
 Hurray for these amazing creatures!
 Spiders often get a bad rap, and some people are afraid of them.
-But only a few species are dangerous to humans, and even then they won't bite unless they feel threatened.
+But only a few species are dangerous to humans, and even then, they won't bite unless they feel threatened.
 Spiders are not insects, and they are different in many ways.
 For example, spiders have two body parts: the front body section, called the cephalothorax (seff-a-la-THOR-ax), and an abdomen; insects have three body parts: a head, thorax, and abdomen.
-Spiders have eight legs while insects have six, and, in general, spiders have "simple" eyes instead of the "compound" eyes that give many insects much better vision.
+Spiders have eight legs while insects have six, and, in general, spiders have only "simple" eyes (not the "compound" eyes that give many insects much better vision.

 All spiders are both carnivorous and venomous, but only a small percentage of them are potentially dangerous to humans.
-Spiders use their venom to paralyze their prey and only bite if cornered or trapped.
+Spiders use their venom to paralyze their prey and only bite otherwise if cornered or trapped.
 Black widows are one of the most feared and misunderstood spiders.
 They do have powerful venom, but they are timid and shy.
 Still, it is best to avoid black widows.
 They are usually large-bodied black spiders with a red hourglass shape on the underside.
-The United States actually has five species of widow spiders: three black, one brown, and one red!
+The United States actually has five species of widow spiders: three black, one brown, and one red.

 HABITAT AND DIET